-Covering more than 60 kilometers, Circuito Chico is a popular and scenic half-day excursion that follows a winding road through one of the most picturesque regions in the world.
-Enjoy stunning views, scenic vistas, magnificent mountains and serene forests as you make your way along this breathtaking four-hour circuit.
+Covering more than 60 kilometers, the Circuito Chico tour is a popular and scenic half-day excursion that follows a winding road through one of the most picturesque regions in the world.
+Enjoy stunning views, scenic vistas, magnificent mountains, and serene forests as you make your way along this breathtaking four-hour circuit.
 From the shores of lakes Nahuel Huapi and Moreno to the peak of Cerro Campanario and Villa Tacul, through forests and along the Llao Llao peninsula, the Circuito Chico is a must-see for anyone visiting Patagonia.

 |Start/end location:||Ave.
 Bustillo on the outskirts of Bariloche|